 - Between 2010 and 2019, the IRS cut over 21,000 full-time equivalent positions (source).
 As a result, the short-staffed IRS is often willing to negotiate with businesses that are making strides to stay current with their taxes.

 - Through the Fresh Start Initiative, a collection of programs for taxpayers looking to pay off their tax debt, you may have more options than you think.

 - Among other things, you can ask for a payment plan, which is an agreement with the IRS to pay the taxes you owe within an extended timeframe.
 You can also consider other types of help: an installment agreement, an offer in compromise, or penalty relief.

 - Ask your tax professional or relief representative which tax relief method or payment plan option is best for your small business.

 Consider an offer in compromise

-If your business is in serious difficulties, you can also request the IRS to classify your business as Currently Not Collectible, CNC temporarily.
+If your business has more serious difficulties, you can temporarily request that the IRS classify your business as Currently Not Collectible (CNC).
 If the IRS approves your request, it will pause its collection efforts against your business.
-The penalties and interest on the tax balance will continue to accumulate.
-However, it will give you time to get your financial affairs in order or consider other tax relief programs.
+The penalties and interest on the taxes will continue to accumulate.
+However, it will give you and your employees time to get your financial affairs in order, make arrangements for a payment plan, or consider other tax relief programs.

-Although filing bankruptcy is not to be taken lightly, it can reduce or altogether remove some tax debts.
-The rules are complex, and the consequences to your business’ credit will be hurtful for small business, but bankruptcy is worth considering as a last resort.
+Although filing bankruptcy is not to be taken lightly, it can reduce or remove some tax debts.
+The rules are complex, and the consequences to your business’ credit will be hurtful for small businesses, but bankruptcy is worth considering as a last resort.